-- Large headsails <50% half width to foot ratio are those having an LPG greater than 1.1J with a spinnaker half-width equal to or less than 50% of the foot measurement.
-Sails in this category must be tacked on the centerline of the boat. - Large Roach headsails ("Tweener") Large Roach Headsails (LRH) are those headsails with LPG or LRHLP greater than 1.1JLRH with an LRHSHW greater than 50% of the LRHSF, but with LRHSHW less than 75% of LRHSF.
-Sails in this category must be tacked on the centerline of the boat and measured as both a spinnaker and a headsail.
-Sails in this category must be flown outside any other sails that are set. - Small headsails, including inner forestaysail's, are those having an LPG less than or equal to 1.1J.
-Sails in this category must be tacked on the centerline of the boat. - Where the largest headsail for which a boat is rated is a Small Headsail, the total number of headsails allowed shall be the Small Headsail maximum plus two plus a one Large Roach Headsail. - Light staysails are those having an LPG less than or equal to 1.1J which shall only be set flying.
-Sails in this category can be tacked off the centerline of the boat. - The specifications of storm and heavy weather sails are those of the World Sailing Offshore Special Regulations Governing Offshore Racing, section 4.26.3. - A Non-Spinnaker rating as listed on the certificate will not include Spinnakers or Large Roach Headsails in the rating calculation.
+- Large headsails are those having an LPG greater than 1.1J with a half-width equal to or less than 50% of the foot measurement. - Large Roach headsails (LRH or"Tweener") are those headsails with LPG or LRHLP greater than 1.1JLRH with a LRHSHW greater than 50% of the LRHSF, but with LRHSHW less than 75% of LRHSF.
+Sails in this category must be measured as both a spinnaker and a headsail.
+Sails in this category must be flown outside any other sails that are set. - Small headsails, including inner forestaysail's, are those having an LPG less than or equal to 1.1J. - Where the largest headsail for which a boat is rated is a Small Headsail, the total number of headsails allowed shall be the Small Headsail maximum plus two plus a one Large Roach Headsail.

+• The specifications of storm and heavy weather sails are those of the World Sailing Offshore Special Regulations Governing Offshore Racing, section 4.26.3.

+A Non-Spinnaker rating as listed on the certificate will not include Spinnakers or Large Roach Headsails in the rating calculation.